nottrobin/robinwinslow.uk/_drafts/should-i-worry-about-breach.md

 If this is not possible, then there are [other ways to mitigate BREACH][mitigations].

-# In summary
+# Summary

-BREACH is not the most serious vulnerability out there, as it probably only applies to a relatively small number of sites out there and also requires a very targeted attack.
+BREACH is not the most serious vulnerability out there, as it probably only applies to a relatively small number of sites and requires specifically targeted attacks.

 However, it is an attack without an effective security patch - it will still work against modern servers and browsers.